spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 - [Performance testing in staging environments](/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing.html)

 ## Application performance and load tests
-For the best performance, before going live, it is highly recommended to perform all the necessary tests, as well as run CI and Monitoring tools.
+For the best performance, before going live, we highly recommend performing all the necessary tests, as well as run CI and Monitoring tools.

 ### Benchmark test
 Each project must have its benchmark tests for the API and Frontend shops before going live.
 Having these tests in place ensures that the project follows the best performance state for each request.
 You can use any tools for this type of test, for example: